henrikvtcodes/libdns-bunny/README.md

 This package implements the [libdns interfaces](https://github.com/libdns/libdns) for Bunny.net DNS, allowing you to manage DNS records.

 TODO: Show how to configure and use.
 Explain any caveats.

+### Credits

+I have modeled this package heavily off of the [libdns Cloudflare implementation](https://github.com/libdns/cloudflare)